Content

 This consists of two parts:

-This is particularly helpful when displaying issues from multiple projects in one diagram.
-Below is an example of this where issues from two projects are displayed:
+This is particularly helpful when displaying work items from multiple projects in one diagram.
+Below is an example of this where work items from two projects are displayed:

 Without the merging and renaming, this would look like this: